MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is obsolete because it was intended to be a short-term mechanism to give enterprises more time to update their web content when it's found to be incompatible with the change to disable WebSQL in third-party contexts.
-It doesn't work in Google Chrome after version 100.
+It doesn't work in Microsoft Edge after version 100.

-WebSQL in third-party contexts (for example, cross-site iframes) is off by default as of Google Chrome version 97 and was fully removed in version 101.
+WebSQL in third-party contexts (for example, cross-site iframes) is off by default as of Microsoft Edge version 97 and was fully removed in version 101.

 If you enable this policy, WebSQL in third-party contexts will be re-enabled.